-Final Average Compensation (FAC) - Average of highest 60 consecutive months for Basic plan members and Pension Plus members (36 months for MIP members).
+Final Average Compensation (FAC) - Average of highest 60 consecutive months (36 months for MIP members).
 FAC is calculated as of the last day worked unless the member elected Option 4, in which case the FAC is calculated at the transition date.